Prize Book

 All steers will be hip-heighted the morning of the show.
 If you miss the hip height you will not be allowed to enter the show ring.
 Judging will commence after the 4-H programs.
 Market animals are not eligible for breeding heifer classes.
 Exhibitor may show/enter only 2 animals per class.

-10% prize money will be retained by Dresden Agricultural Society.
+$25 prize money will be retained by Dresden Agricultural Society as your entry fee.

 Classes: